Is Portugal's Golden Visa Still Worth It in 2026? An Honest Answer

 - The President vetoed the original version and sent it back to Parliament for revision.

-Translation for a prospective applicant: assume the ten-year timeline is coming.
-Plan around it.
-If it does not arrive, or if grandfathering protects you, that is upside.
-Anyone selling you the program on the basis of a guaranteed five-year passport in April 2026 is either uninformed or being dishonest with you.
+Translation for a prospective applicant: assume the ten-year timeline applies unless your lawyer has a specific transitional argument for your facts.
+Anyone selling you the program on the basis of a guaranteed five-year passport in May 2026 is either uninformed or being dishonest with you.

 The NHR tax regime has been replaced.
 The original Non-Habitual Resident regime closed to new applicants at the end of 2023.
 A successor regime ("NHR 2.0" / IFICI) exists but is narrower and targeted at specific qualified professions and scientific research.
 Portugal's tax position for foreign residents is still competitive within Europe, but it is no longer the headline tax-haven story it was in 2018.